-Children who arrive late after the doors close at 0845 must report to the main office.
+Children who arrive late after the doors close at 0845 (1230 for afternoon nusery) must be signed in by their parent/carer or appropriate adult.
 We will ask the reason for the lateness.
 If a child arrives late, but unaccompanied, we will contact you and seek a reason for the poor punctuality.

-Only the Head Teacher or Principal can authorise absence.
-If we don't know the reason for the absence at registration, then we will record it as unauthorised until a satisfactory reason is provided.
+Only the Head Teacher can authorise absence.
+If we do not know the reason for the absence at registration, then we will record it as unauthorised until a satisfactory reason is provided.
 If the reason given is not satisfactory in our view, and/or evidence of the reason cannot be provided, the absence will be coded as O (Unauthorised absence).
 It is reasonable for members of staff to ask questions regarding a child's attendance and punctuality and when appropriate, request evidence to support the reason for absence from school.